Table of Contents

 Add-ons

-Finally, you can choose from 8 DIY add-ons: at-home self-testing kits that Tap Score recommends using alongside a more comprehensive laboratory test.
+Finally, you can choose from 8 DIY add-ons, which are at-home self-testing kits that Tap Score recommends using alongside a more comprehensive laboratory test.

 There are 5 types of bacteria tests available to buy, as well as testing strips for chlorine, pH, and H2S.
 Tests range from around $5 to around $50.